Raxcodehub/stralgo-trade/doc/QUICKSTART_COPILOT.md

 A: Start with Zerodha - it has better documentation and wider adoption.

 **Q: Should I use Maven or Gradle?**
-A: Either works, but Maven is specified in examples.
-Choose what you're comfortable with.
+A: Gradle is specified for this project.
+Use Gradle for the backend module.

+**Q: How do I set up the Flutter UI?**
+A: Follow the Flutter setup in `PROJECT_SETUP.md`.
+Run `flutter create .` in the stralgo-ui directory.

 **Q: Do I need all the technologies mentioned?**
 A: Core ones (Spring Boot, Reactor, Disruptor) are mandatory.
 Others can be added incrementally.